| Nail Çakırhan and

 inappropriate concrete structures, wants future building projects in his

 province to be designed in the spirit of Çakırhan's Akyaka houses.
+Timber-frame houses are less likely to be

 damaged by earthquakes than other types of construction because of the movement